parcel-bundler/website/src/getting-started/migration.md

 ### `--no-minify`

-This option has been renamed to `--no-optimize`
+This option has been renamed to `--no-optimize`.

 {% migration %}
 {% samplefile %}